 If the control panel's wetness scalar is set to 0% for an organ then impulse response reverb processing is entirely bypassed for that organ (thus avoiding any real-time CPU overheads from it), and the output of any mixer buses will be fully 'dry' (even if reverbs are assigned to them).
-Hence bear in mind that if the wetness scalar is set to less than 100% then the output of an 'aux reverb send' mixer bus ('Mxr prst 1: Mstr mix bus 4 'Stereo mix 4 (aux reverb mix)" in this example) will have 'dry' signal mixed into it.
+Hence bear in mind that if the wetness scalar is set to less than 100% then the output of an 'aux reverb send' mixer bus ('Master mix 4 'Stereo mix 4 (aux reverb mix)" in this example) will have 'dry' signal mixed into it.